linode/docs/docs/guides/development/nodejs/how-to-use-yarn/index.md

 This section shows you how to work with packages using Yarn.

-Most of the time, you want Yarn to help you work with packages for a specific project.
+Most of the time, Yarn is used to work with packages for a specific project.
 You can use the commands below to create a project directory and initialize a Yarn project as an example to follow along within this guide.

+Create a new project directory and move into it.

     mkdir ~/example-app
     cd ~/example-app

+Initialize the new project using Yarn.

     yarn init

 Yarn prompts you for information about the project.
 You can use the defaults for this example.
 The result is an initial `package.json` file representing the project.
-For more on the `package.json`, take a look at the section for it in our [How to Install and Use Node Package Manager (NPM) on Linux](/docs/guides/install-and-use-npm-on-linux/#packagejson) guide.
+For more on the `package.json`, take a look our [How to Install and Use Node Package Manager (NPM) on Linux](/docs/guides/install-and-use-npm-on-linux/#packagejson) guide.

 ### How to Install a Package with Yarn